ssec/polar2grid/py/polar2grid/doc/source/dev_guide/grids.rst

 Adding your own grid
 --------------------

+Polar2Grid allows users to define and add their own grids for remapping in any glue script.
+The Polar2Grid package provides a default set of grids that can be specified on the command line with most :term:`glue scripts`.
-The grids module provides a configuration file to define the information about each grid that the user can specify.
-This file can be found in the source `here <https://github.com/davidh-ssec/polar2grid/tree/master/py/polar2grid/polar2grid/grids/grids.conf>`_.
+This built-in configuration file can be found in the source on github `here <https://github.com/davidh-ssec/polar2grid/tree/master/py/polar2grid/polar2grid/grids/grids.conf>`_.
 If you wish to add your own grids as a replacement for or in addition to the provided set you'll have to make your own grid configuration file.
-For the format of a grid configuration file see the :ref:`grid_configuration_format` section below.

 Any glue script that provides the :option:`--grid-configs` command line option supports user-provided grids.
 Multiple files can be listed with this command